 This camp was bloody Highlander 2- so bad that even its own subsequent movies pretend it doesn’t exist.
 (I do the same- I deliberately forget about 2007 every time I go back there.)

 Why?
 Because the expectations of me were wrong.
-I returned to Falckensteinerstrand as the sole Englishman (my youth group held their own camp that year), and people expected me to function alongside all the German staff without all the previous support.
+I returned to Falckensteinerstrand as the sole Englishman (my Boys’ Brigade company held their own camp that year), and people expected me to function alongside all the German staff without all the previous support.
 This led to me not having a clue about what was going on, and people thinking I was lazy since I wasn’t in the right places at the right times.

 I have never been underestimated on that camp, which is brilliant.
 But being overestimated was horrible.